FingerGeneration/Generated_Latent_Fingerprint_Dataset/README.md

 |Tsinghua-Latent_Test_Dataset| 168|

 ## FVC-Latent_Test_Dataset
 Latent-Sensor pair images are placed in the same directory.
-Query latent image must be match with pair sensor image in the same directory by matcher.
+Query latent image (in the latent folder) must be match with pair sensor image (in the clean folder) in the same directory against all sensor image by matcher.
 The directory names can be translate to original FVC directory by VC2000DbsDb2a1 => FVC2000_Dbs/Db2_a/

 ### Directory Tree
 FVC-Latent_Test_Dataset/ <br />